12 Conspiracy Theories Surrounding MLK’s Death

 The curious withdrawal of police protection

 In 2007, retired Memphis police sergeant Jerry Williams revealed in an interview with Democracy Now that on the day Dr. King was assassinated, the usual security team that would have included Williams himself was not deployed.
 This has led to speculation that local law enforcement had been involved in, or at least aware of, a conspiracy to murder King.
-Check out these thought-provoking movies in honor of Dr. King.

 The KKK conspiracy